wabosh/heroku-buildpack-mono/README.md

 #### what to use this for

-C# console apps running on the latest (T-minus 2 hours) mono version. (or, any mono version available, starting from 4.0.4*)
+C# console apps running on the latest mono version, which is built daily.
+Or: choose any version of mono (starting from 4.0.4*)

 Note: If you're running on ASP, use Heroku's unofficial official buildpack instead: [heroku/dotnet-buildpack](https://github.com/heroku/dotnet-buildpack).
 You can still run webservers; self-hosting OWIN and NancyFx work perfectly.
 I recommend [Nowin](//github.com/Bobris/Nowin).